Buy and Sell debt portfolios online

 Legal Tools at Your Disposal

 When a court rules in your favor against an LLC, you, as the creditor, have legal tools to collect the judgement.
-One common method is a sheriff's levy.
+The court clerk plays a crucial role in issuing the necessary documents for the sheriff’s levy.
+One common method is a sheriff’s levy.

 A sheriff can seize and sell debtor business assets.
 This helps pay off the judgement.